Amygdaloid Island

-Amygdaloid Island is an island in Lake Superior off the northeastern shore of Isle Royale.
+Amygdaloid Island is an island in Lake Superior off the northwestern shore of Isle Royale.
 It is within the boundary of Isle Royale National Park, a national park located within the U.S. state of Michigan.
 The island is protected and patrolled by a seasonal ranger station operated by the U.S. National Park Service.

 Geography

 Amygdaloid Island is approximately 3.8 miles (6 km) long but no more than 0.25 miles (0.4 km) wide.
 Like the rest of the Isle Royale archipelago, the island is an ancient ridge of basalt oriented from the southwest to the northeast.

 Amygdaloid Island is separated by Amygdaloid Channel from Isle Royale.
 It had relatively low visitation until the 1990s, when the growth of sea kayaking made it possible for human-powered visitors to approach the island.
 The waters of Lake Superior around Amygdaloid Island are notoriously dangerous, and inexperienced kayakers are not encouraged to navigate them.